brklyn8900/learnkoinos/docs/modules/M2/2_what-is-mana.md

 Mana is a property of the $KOIN token.

-___Note: Mana on Koinos has no relationship with the decentraland token known as $MANA!___
+### NOTE: MANA HAS NO RELATIONSHIP WITH DECENTRALAND!
+MANA IS NOT A TOKEN!

-The name Mana has deep roots, but most users are aware of the term from video games where users have a rate limited ability.
+The name Mana has deep roots, but most users are aware of the term from video games where users have a rate limited ability to run, recover heath, cast magic spells and so forth.

-In games like Diablo, it's how frequently they can cast various magic spells.
-In games like Call of Duty, its the ability to recover health after getting shot and so forth.
-In both cases, Mana limits the usage of an otherwise unlimited resource by requiring the user to "wait it out".
+When the ability is limited, the user must "wait it out".

+On Koinos, Mana is the ability to use the blockchain without losing tokens to fees.
+Their usage is rate limited based on how much Mana they have.
+The more $KOIN they hold, the more Mana they have.

 ## Understanding Mana With The Car Anology

-If you don't play video games, we can use what we already know to understand Mana.
-Let's look at something we're all familiar with: cars.

-When we drive our normal gas powered car, we consume gas which will eventually run out need refueling.
-Since we cannot produce our own gasoline, the usefulness of our car is limited to our accesss to gas stations.

-In blockchain, this is how gas fees typically work.
-The user will always seek to refuel their token supply so they can continuously use the blockchain.

-Electric cars on the other hand, can be charged by renewable energy and can be fully self sustainable if we own our own generators powered by solar or wind.

-Holding $KOIN is identical to owning the whole production cycle of renewable energy, including the battery.
-This is how Mana works.
-Holding $KOIN will always give you access to Mana and you will always be able to generate more Mana.The greater their needs, the bigger their $KOIN holding should be, much like having a bigger battery for more range.
+A convenient way to think about Mana is comparing it to an electric vehicle.

+When someone drivse a typical gas powered car, they consume gas which needs periodic refueling.
+The larger the gas tank, the further they can drive, but they'll need to buy more gas.
+This is the typical Ethereum fee based model.
+Additionally, the cost of gas (priced in ETH) varies, making the model hard to manage for users.

+Electric cars on the other hand are powered by electricity which can come from sustainable renewable sources.
+Bigger batteries allow us to drive further.
+This is the Koinos zero-fee model.
+Additionally, if we produce our own renewable energy, the cost of operation is zero making the model easy to manage for users.

 When comparing Mana to Gas, the advantages of a Mana model is clearly more beneficial to the end user than Gas.